Opendigitalradio/ODR-AudioEnc/README.md

 Character Sets
 --------------
-When *mot-encoder* is launched with the default character set encoding, it assumes that the DLS text in the file is encoded in UTF-8, and will convert it according to the DAB standard to the EBU Latin based character set encoding.
+When *mot-encoder* is launched with the default character set options, it assumes that the DLS text in the file is encoded in UTF-8, and will convert it according to the DAB standard to the *Complete EBU Latin based repertoire* character set encoding.

-If you set the character set encoding to anything else (except: EBU Latin based, which needs no conversion), *mot-encoder* will abort, as it does not support any other conversion than from UTF-8 to EBU Latin based.
+If you set the character set encoding to any other setting (except *Complete EBU Latin based repertoire* which needs no conversion), *mot-encoder* will abort, as it does not support any other conversion than from UTF-8 to *Complete EBU Latin based repertoire*.

-You can also use the -C option to transmit the untouched DLS text.
+You can however use the -C option to transmit the untouched DLS text.
 In this case, it is your responsibility to ensure the encoding is valid.
+For instance, if your data is already encoded in *Complete EBU Latin based repertoire*, you must specify both --charset=0 and --raw-dls.

 Known Limitations
 -----------------